Code-Institute-Submissions/cigarist/TESTING.md

 go to the posts page to see my changes or my profile page.

 #### login.html
+When logging in a user must input a username and a password they have on our database.
+If a user is not already registered or inputs an incorrect username or password, then a message will flash up at the top of the page to let the user know this.
+However if correctly logged in a user is taken to their own profile page.
+There is also a register link at the bottom of the login page.
+This can be used if a none registered user lands accidentally on the login and gives the user a chance to login and upload their own reviews.

 #### profile.html
+When a user succesfully logs in they are navigated to their own profile page.
+A user will know it is their own profile because they will have a welcome message with their own username in the message.
+Also every post the user has ever posted will be displayed on their profile page.
+If the user has never posted it will remain blank with only the welcome message displaying.

 #### register.html
+Registering to cigarist is simple and easy.
+A user will only need to choose a unique username and password to register.
+If they choose a username that already exists then a message will flah up at the top of the page

 #### Social Media Icons
 The three social media icons were tested by clicking on each icon.
 When pressed a new page is opened up and takes